Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

-Of course, the most common reason for an unusual reading on your car's temperature gauge is a problem with engine temperature.
-However, there are other reasons, for example:
+Of course, the most common reason for an unusual reading on your car's temperature gauge is that there is a problem with engine temperature.
+However, there are other reasons.
+For example:

 - A bad temperature sending unit (the second most common reason)

 - A problem in the temperature gauge's electrical circuit

 - A fault in the control circuit from the car's computer (depending on vehicle model)

 Any of these conditions may cause the temperature gauge to:

 - read low

 - read high

 But your temperature gauge won't tell you which cause you are dealing with.
 Unless you find some obvious symptoms under the hood or the problem triggers the check engine light, you'll need to do a little diagnostic work to find out what's going on.

 The next sections describe the different ways your temperature gauge can give you unusual readings and the possible causes behind them.
 But first, let's take a brief look at how the temperature gauge works and a few visible (and not so visible) symptoms that will help you determine whether there's something wrong with your gauge.